-HarperOne recently bought my proposal for WANTED: A Spiritual Pursuit Through the Jail, Among Outlaws, and Across Borders.
-Due out Spring 2015.
+I am completing my first book, WANTED: A Spiritual Pursuit Through the Jail, Among Outlaws, and Across Borders.
+Due out Spring 2015 with HarperOne.

 From the proposal: